Tesla charging stations: a guide to the Tesla Supercharger network

 If a station is 100% full, this rises to 70p per minute.
 Tesla insists it doesn’t want to make any money from idle fees, and that the policy is in place simply to encourage users to free up charging bays for others as promptly as possible.
 If you move your car within five minutes of reaching a full charge, no idle fee will be charged.

 Tesla Supercharger map

-Because they’re designed to charge Teslas over a longer period of time, destination chargers aren’t as fast as Superchargers.
-Anywhere between 7kW and 22kW is possible at AC-connected sites, which means a full charge of the Model 3 Standard Range Plus could take between three and nine hours.
+Because they’re designed to charge Teslas over a longer period of time, the destination chargers aren’t as fast as the Superchargers.
+Anywhere between 7kW and 22kW is possible at AC-connected sites, which means a full charge of the Model 3 Standard Range Plus could take anywhere between three and nine hours.

 UK’s EV charging network failing to provide equal access for disabled drivers